 It is the visual effect of the relationships of the shapes and sizes of the various objects and spaces that make up a structure.
 Proportion in architecture was discussed by Vitruvius, Alberti and Le Corbusier among others.
-P. H. Proportion (architecture)

-Design Studio: Top 10 Things You Should Know So school started a month ago and you are back into the studio environment – Aaahhhhh (breathing deeply) the familiar smell of despair, B.O. and basswood.
+P. H. Discussion Forum Forum Top Level.
+Design Studio: Top 10 Things You Should Know.
+So school started a month ago and you are back into the studio environment – Aaahhhhh (breathing deeply) the familiar smell of despair, B.O. and basswood.

 There are a few things that I thought I would share with all you newbies (or newbesque) studio rats.
 These are things you will probably have to figure out for yourself but I wish someone had told me some of these things when I was still spending 35 bazillion hours a week in studio.
 There are many different experiences people might value from their time spent with other future designers but I would like to expose some commonly held urban legends associated with design studios.